 UP sugarcane farmers face uncertainty as crushing season begins without declaring SAP

-Sugarcane farmers have traditionally held significant influence over UP's politics.
+Sugarcane farmers have held significant influence over UP's politics.
 However, this influence appears to be fading since the Rashtriya Lok Dal (RLD) allied with the BJP.
 As a result, the delay in announcing the sugarcane price has not become a major issue this season and there is a silence over demands for a price hike.

 As the sugarcane crushing season for 2024-25 commenced in Uttar Pradesh, farmers are still waiting for the government to announce the State Advisory Price (SAP) for sugarcane.
 This delay, a recurring issue in recent years, forces farmers to sell their crops to sugar mills without knowing the price they will receive.
 Although the central government increased the Fair and Remunerative Price (FRP) to Rs.
 340 per quintal in February, the state-level SAP remains undeclared more than a month into the crushing season.
 This delay is largely attributed to the state’s evolving political scenario.

-Sugarcane farmers have traditionally held significant influence over UP's politics.
+Sugarcane farmers have held significant influence over UP's politics.
 However, this influence appears to be fading since the Rashtriya Lok Dal (RLD), a party with a support base among farming communities in Western UP, allied with the BJP.
 As a result, the delay in announcing the sugarcane price has not become a major issue in this season and there is also a silence over demands for an increase in SAP.

 In a state where approximately 45 lakh families rely on sugarcane farming, contributing over Rs.
 50,000 crore annually to the economy, sugarcane farmers have traditionally wielded considerable political influence.
 However, the alliance between the RLD and BJP at both the central and state levels has dampened farmers' pressure.
 Consequently, the issues of sugarcane farmers have been sidelined, despite upcoming by-elections on November 20 for nine assembly seats in the state, including Mirapur, Kundarki, and Khair seats in sugarcane-producing Western UP.
 Principal opposition party in the state Samajwadi Party is also silent on this issue.